antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 # Announcing ML.NET 0.5

+Today, coinciding with the .NET Conf 2018, we're announcing the release of **ML.NET 0.5**.
 It’s been a few months already since we [released ML.NET 0.1 at //Build 2018](https://blogs.msdn.microsoft.com/dotnet/2018/05/07/introducing-ml-net-cross-platform-proven-and-open-source-machine-learning-framework/), a cross-platform, open source machine learning framework for .NET developers.
 While we’re evolving through new preview releases, we are getting great feedback and would like to thank the community for your engagement as we continue to develop ML.NET together in the open.

-Today we are happy to announce the latest version: **ML.NET 0.5**.
-In this release we are adding **[TensorFlow](https://www.tensorflow.org/) model scoring** as a **transform** to ML.NET.
+In this 0.5 release we are adding **[TensorFlow](https://www.tensorflow.org/) model scoring** as a **transform** to ML.NET.
 This enables using an existing TensorFlow model within an ML.NET experiment.
-In this release we are also addressing a variety of issues and feedback we received from the community.
+In addition we are also addressing a variety of issues and feedback we received from the community.
 We welcome feedback and contributions to the conversation: relevant issues can be found [here](https://github.com/dotnet/machinelearning/projects/4).

 As part of the upcoming road in ML.NET, we really want your feedback on making ML.NET easier to use.
 We are working on a new ML.NET API which improves flexibility and ease of use.
 When the new API is ready and good enough, we plan to deprecate the current “pipeline” API.
 Because this will be a significant change we want to share our proposals for the multiple API options and comparisons at the end of this blog post and start an open discussion with you where you can provide your feedback and help shape the long-term API for ML.NET.